 It is important that there be an obvious distinction between the things of God and the things of the world.
 Even if the world has taken these terms and practices and distorted them, it is still our responsibility to make sure we know where the line is drawn.
 There are a few ways you can help yourself differentiate between New Age practices and true Biblical spirituality.
 True Biblical spirituality is never:

 - In contradiction to the Word of God

 New Age practices are often very self-centered, even to the point of elevating self to the position of a god.
-New Age practitioners are also, often very judgemental of other religions even though they tout religious tolerance as an important tenant of their belief system.
+New Age practitioners are also often very judgemental of other religions even though they tout religious tolerance as an important tenant of their belief system.

 This is often not the case.
-Many of the practices of New Age spiritualty are in direct contradiction to the Word of God.
+Many of the practices of New Age spirituality are in direct contradiction to the Word of God.
 New Age practices are also often a deceitful means for justifying sin without feeling guilt or conviction.

 Understanding how spiritual practices have been stolen and distorted from the Christian faith is an important starting point for reclaiming our own spirituality.
 A smart Christian will study these things to learn the true history and Biblical roots of such practices and prayerfully consider how God wants these practices incorporated into our everyday Christian lives the right way.

 A New Age practitioner may practice Holism, believe in Karma, or mediate.
 Christians should understand, however, that these individuals are doing so from the wrong perspective or they are doing so with the wrong intention.

 The perspective, the motivation and the intention are key.
 A woman may put on a pretty dress with the intention of going out to commit adultery with someone she isn’t married to.
 Does that make putting on any dresses for anyone a sin?
 Obviously not.